Case studies.

 Challenge.

-This local government organization was under consent decree for discrimination in hiring based on race and gender for over 30 years.
+This local government organization was under consent decree.
 One of the requirements for exiting the consent decree was to create unbiased hiring practices for the County.
 As of 2016, the few selection staff who were employed by the County were creating selection processes using different procedures than the external consultants.
-Additionally, they had never submitted formal selection reports establishing the validity or adverse impact of their selection practices to the Courts.
+Additionally, they had never submitted formal selection reports on their selection practices to the Courts.
 Our consultant was retained to staff up and skill up a selection division in Human Resources.
 As part of this process, she had to lead the internal team in submitting reports to federal court and plaintiff oversight, and in aligning their processes with the external consultants.

 Solution.